 Collision monitoring only considers the two-dimensional X-Z working plane.
 The cycle does not check for collisions with an area in the Y coordinate of the cutting edge, tool holder, or tilting body.

-- Verify the NC program in SINGLE BLOCK - Limit the machining area
+- ▶ Verify the NC program in Program Run in Single Block - Limit the machining area

 Depending on the geometry of the cutting edge, residual material may be left over.
 Danger of collision during subsequent machining operations!